Trending...

 The most documented specific failure: In his December 23, 2008 column, Elliott wrote that Goff said the WriteBridge™ Founder was "solely responsible for creating the tainted practice tests."
 Goff never used the word "tainted."
 Elliott inserted his own editorial characterization into what reads as a direct attribution — a confirmed instance of paraphrase contamination.

-Elliott also never reported City Day's writing assessment scores, which rose from 30% to 92% in 4th grade and hit 100% in 7th grade during the gain year.
+Elliott also never reported City Day's writing assessment scores, which rose from 30% to 92% in 4th grade or math that hit 100% in 7th grade during the gain year.
 Writing scores require students to produce original written work and cannot be manipulated by erasing answers — making them the strongest possible evidence of legitimate learning.
 His primary source, Carl Robinson, was a fired employee who believed he was terminated for "asking too many questions."
 Robinson was later federally indicted on separate charges.
 Neither Robinson's motive nor his subsequent indictment was disclosed in the original reporting.

 More on Ohio Pen